ChandanVerma/Recommendation-system/README.md

 # AI Model Based Recommendations
-This repo generates recommendations using ML based Internal recommendation systems.
-If any questions, please reach out to Data Science team (Thulasiram, Chandan).
+This repo generates recommendations using recommendation systems.

 # Set-up .env file
 There needs to be a `.env` file with following parameters.